 -

-The state implemented an EVV system available to personal care service providers to collect and report their EVV data on January 1, 2022.
-The system, called CalEVV, will be available to home health care providers by January 1, 2023.
+The state implemented an EVV system available to personal care service providers on January 1, 2022 and to home health care providers on January 1, 2023.

 Electronic visit verification (EVV) does not change how your services are provided, where you receive services, or who provides them to you.